 WD RED NAS PRO 2TB

-It’s arguably one of the quietest hard drives out there but there’s one downside, it is not the best option for gaming rigs and casual computers.
+It’s arguably the most quiet hard drive for networks and servers out there but there’s one downside, it is not the best option for gaming rigs and casual computers.

 WD Red NAS PRO 2TB variant is probably the one I’d go for because it’s a 3.5’’ internal HDD with 7200RPM which is more than enough for decent performance.